Tetsuya3850/CS-Terminology/README.md

 Full Outer Join: The result will contain all records from both the left and right table regardless of match.<br/>

 ### Key-Value Database
-A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
+A key-value store is an array of key-value pairs.
+It generally allows for O(1) reads and writes and is often backed by memory or SSD.
 Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
 Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.
+Well-known key value stores include Redis and Dynamo.

 ### Document Database
 A document store is centered around documents (XML, JSON, binary, etc), where a document stores all information for a given object (data is represented in the same way that applications do).
 This minimizes expensive joins and makes it easier for developers to reason about the data.
 Some document stores like MongoDB and CouchDB also provide a SQL-like language to perform complex queries.
 Although documents can be organized or grouped together, documents may have fields that are completely different from each other.
 Such high flexibility are often utilized for working with occasionally changing requirements and data.

 ### Column Database
 A wide column store's basic unit of data is a column (name/value pair).
 A column can be grouped in column families (analogous to a SQL table).
 Super column families further group column families.
 You can access each column independently with a row key, and columns with the same row key form a row.
 Each value contains a timestamp for versioning and for conflict resolution.
-Google introduced Bigtable as the first wide column store, which influenced the open-source HBase often-used in the Hadoop ecosystem, and Cassandra from Facebook.
+Google introduced Bigtable as the first wide column store, which influenced HBase and Cassandra.

 ### Graph Database
 In a graph database, each node is a record and each arc is a relationship between two nodes.
 Graph databases are optimized to represent complex relationships with many foreign keys or many-to-many relationships.
 Graphs databases offer high performance for data models with complex relationships, such as a social network.
-Neo4j is a famous example.
+An example of graph database is Neo4J.

 ## Object Oriented Programming